12 Father’s Day marketing examples to inspire your next campaign

 Source: RIMOWA

-Their Father’s Day email argues that durable luggage is actually the perfect present for dads by cleverly evoking the journeying spirit of fatherhood.
-As Rimowa communicates in this email, travel is much like life in the sense that it’s usually best to be as prepared as possible.
+Their Father’s Day email cleverly evokes the journeying spirit of fatherhood, arguing that durable luggage is actually the perfect present for dads.
+As RIMOWA communicates in this email, travel is much like life: It’s usually best to be as prepared as possible.

 Subject line: Don’t you wish your email